The humble spreadsheet is making a comeback.

 Connect Adwords, Facebook and Twitter ads to view campaign data inline with where copy + creative are drafted.

-A note on dashboards: part of the fun of using these services is, once you’ve aggregate your data in one Google Sheet, you can send it out to other places where it’s more useful to you.
+A note on dashboards: part of the fun of using these services is, once you’ve aggregate your data in one Google Sheet, you can send it out to other places where it’s more useful to you (like Google Data Studio.

 Both Blockspring and Supermetrics support both Moz and SEMRush for SEO research, but I prefer using Blockspring because of the ability to chain data together.